15x or 22x Magnification

 You can also detect injured paper fibers (especially with 22x magnification) or distinguish real from printed signatures.

-Steady Light Mode for Documentation
+Steady Light Mode for Documentation Purpose

 The steady light function is very useful if you want to take a snapshot through the lens with your cell phone or smartphone camera or you do not want to keep the button pressed with your finger.